 What is a stem cell facial?

-A stem cell facial is a regenerative medical procedure that uses a patient’s own adipose-derived stem cells to rejuvenate the skin from within.
+A stem cell facial is a regenerative medical procedure that uses a patient’s own adipose-derived stem cells to support skin renewal from within.
 Unlike spa treatments that apply plant-based extracts topically, a medical-grade stem cell facial — such as the one offered at Cell Grand Clinic in Japan — involves harvesting fat tissue, culturing up to 200 million living stem cells over seven weeks, and reintroducing them through targeted facial injection and IV infusion.
-The cells regenerate collagen, restore blood flow, and repair UV damage at the cellular level.
+The cells aim to support collagen production, blood flow, and recovery from UV damage at the cellular level.

 Are there stem cell facial side effects?

-Because the procedure uses your own cells (autologous), there is no risk of immune rejection or allergic reaction.
+Because the procedure uses your own cells (autologous), there is no risk of allogeneic immune rejection or allergic reaction.
 Common side effects are limited to mild swelling, redness, and bruising at injection sites, which typically resolve within 2–3 days.
-No serious adverse events have been reported in the published clinical literature on autologous adipose-derived stem cell facial treatments.
-Cell Grand Clinic performs all procedures under strict MHLW-certified protocols with continuous medical monitoring.
+No serious adverse events have been reported in the published clinical trials we reference (e.g., Menkes 2020, Charles-de-Sá 2020, Akbari 2023).
+Cell Grand Clinic performs all procedures under documented MHLW notification protocols with continuous medical monitoring.

 How much does a stem cell facelift cost?